Nissan Micra: First generation (K10; 1982)

 The body style was originally designed for Fiat as a replacement for the Fiat 127, but Fiat then adopted the Giugiaro-styled Uno instead.
 It was introduced in the European market in June 1983, and in Canada in 1984 for the 1985 model year (replacing the slightly larger Nissan Pulsar hatchbacks).
 Because the Micra was launched during Nissan's rebranding effort to systematically phase out the Datsun name, a small "Datsun" (ダットサン, Dattosan) appeared on the tailgate for the first two years, and in some European markets, the car was known as the "Datsun-Nissan Micra".
 The Datsun badges had disappeared completely by the end of 1984.
 The Micra was initially available with an extremely refined all-aluminium MA10S SOHC engine.
 European market cars developed 50 PS or 55 PS in the high compression version coupled with the five-speed option.
-It was also available with either automatic (called "Nissanmatic"), four-speed or five-speed gearbox.
+It was also available with either a four-speed or five-speed automatic transmission (called "Nissanmatic").
 Both the automatic and five-speed manual gearboxes were unusual in a supermini at this time.
-The Nissanmatic model originally had a 60 PS version of the 1-liter engine.
+The Nissanmatic model originally had a 60 PS version of the 1-litre engine.

 It was one of several important small cars to be launched onto the European market during 1983.
 Also launched that year were the Fiat Uno, Peugeot 205, Vauxhall Nova (a Britain-only model which had been launched across Europe the previous year as the Opel Corsa) and the second generation of the Ford Fiesta.
 It sold well in Britain, being launched there in June 1983 and peaking at more than 50,000 sales for the year in 1989, and was one of the most popular imported cars of its era.
+It was quietly discontinued in August 2023, and only the fourth-generation model remains in some markets.